-In 2018, I developed concepts and key art that helped define the creative design direction for NASA’s Mars 2020 Perseverance Rover mission campaign.
-My focus was on creating a cohesive visual identity that could unify the missions design across internal needs, public engagement, news and media communications, and milestone moments such as launch and landing.
+In 2018, I art directed and developed key art for NASA’s Mars 2020 Perseverance Rover mission campaign.
+My focus was on creating cohesive design (graphics; illustration; animation; data vis; products) that could unify the missions branding across internal needs, public engagement, news and media communications, corresponding public contests and campaigns and milestone moments such as launch and landing.

 Mars Public Engagement Leads - Carolina Martinez & Scott Hulme